zDevelopers/BelovedBlocks/README.md

 ### Items

-Each seamless block is represented by a similar item with a glowing enchantement effect (that can be disabled for each block in the [configuration](#configuration)).
+Each seamless block is represented by a similar item with a glowing enchantment effect (that can be disabled for each block in the [configuration](#configuration)).
 They also have a custom name (also configurable).
 The crafts are the same for the three blocks:

 ![](http://amaury.carrade.eu/files/Minecraft/Plugins/BelovedBlocks/BB_Crafts_Stones.gif)